fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    For our simulation, instead of explicitly modeling metal plates, we can model a vacuum with nothing inside, taking advantage of the PEC boundary conditions at ``z_min`` and ``z_max`` for fast computation.
-However, this is out of the scope of this tutorial, and it won't capture the fringe fields above and below.
+However, this is out of this tutorial's scope, and it won't capture the fringe fields above and below.
 We won't use PEC or PMC in this example.